Bounteous-Inc/youtube-google-analytics/readme.md

 Create the following Variables:

-* Variable Name: videoName
+* Variable Name: videoId
     - Variable Type: Data Layer Variable
-    - Data Layer Variable Name: attributes.videoName
+    - Data Layer Variable Name: attributes.videoId
+    - This will always be the ID of the video, which is a random-looking string of text

 * Variable Name: videoAction
     - Variable Type: Data Layer Variable
     - Data Layer Variable Name: attributes.videoAction
+    - This will be the action the user has taken, e.g. Play, Pause, or Watch to End

 Create the following Triggers: